invertase/notifee/docs/react-native/docs/overview.md

 Notifee is a library for React Native, bringing local notification support to both Android & iOS applications.

-Whilst free for development, to use Notifee in production (release builds) you must first purchase a license.
-To learn more about licenses and why they are required, see the [Frequently Asked Questions](/frequently-asked-questions).
-We offer free licenses to React Native Firebase core contributors, free Open Source applications & non-profit organisations.
-If you wish to request a free license, please [contact us](/contact?reason=license).

 # The library

 Notifee is a local notifications library and does not integrate with any 3rd party messaging services.
 This provides